-Images captured by CCTV will not be kept longer than is absolutely necessary, however we may hold images longer than normal where a crime is being investigated or there is a statutory obligation on us to do so.
+Images captured by CCTV will not be kept longer that is absolutely necessary however we may hold images longer than normal where a crime is being investigated or there is a statutory obligation on us to do so.

 You have the right to see CCTV images of yourself and be provided with a copy of the image we currently retain, where this is practicable.

-Skills Development Scotland sometimes makes use of creative digital technologies such as digital photography and video/audio recordings to support our delivery.
+Skills Development Scotland sometimes make use of creative digital technologies such as digital photography and video/audio recordings to support our delivery.
 You will be advised in advance about your rights.
 You have the right to refuse.
-If you agree to participate, we will require you to sign a consent form covering images and audio in which you appear.
+If you agree to participate, we will require you to sign a release form covering images and audio in which you appear.

-Skills Development Scotland sometimes uses case studies to highlight the success of our work - to encourage other customers.
-This may be in an anonymised form, or with your consent, use your personal information.
+Skills Development Scotland sometimes use case studies to highlight the success of clients to encourage other customers.
+This may be in an anonymised form, or if you agree, use your personal information.
 Skills Development Scotland respects your rights to privacy where you do not agree and there will be no adverse consequences for you if you do not agree.

-The Data Protection Act 1998 protects personal information.
-Under the Act you have the right to ask if we process any personal information relating to you.
-If you request your own personal data under the General Data Protection Regulation 2016 or Data Protection Act 2018, this request is known as a 'subject access request' or a SAR form.
-You can expect to receive an acknowledgment to your request within 3 working days.
-If you would like to make a SAR relating to personal data held in respect of any services provided by Skills Development Scotland you should send it to the following address:
+If you request your own personal data under the General Data Protection Regulation 2016 or Data Protection Act 2018, this request is known as a ‘Subject Access Request’ or a ‘SAR’.
+If you would like to make a SAR relating to personal data held in respect of any services provided by Skills Development Scotland you should fill in a SAR form.